 To me, the key question is 'are we continuing to grow in our cultivation and understanding?'
 There's plenty of human development models that break down what it means to not get stuck in a way of thinking.
 Forcing a person to think in a way they are not ready for doesn't seem to produce harmonious results - seems more skillful to support the journey of waking up and help folks keep growing in their upward cycle of wisdom rather than get stuck (which might manifest as 'i am right!' or 'they are wrong!' vs 'how could it be that there is an integrated approach here that speaks to all?')

 That's the path I've been on.
 Even as a person who has never (consciously) eaten meat, I couldn't avoid that 97% percent of humanity does on most days, and the details of it are tough to swallow.
-I also couldn't avoid that my dietary choices were ensuring we'd have no viable topsoil in less than a generation.
+I also couldn't avoid that my dietary choices were ensuring we'd have no viable topsoil within a couple generations.
 Each day is another attempt to dive deeper into how to integrate these and more perspectives into compassion and wisdom.
 I've included below the end of the Dr Bronner's post with his suggestions on taking next steps on that path, along with continuing to ask nuanced questions.

 Wishing you a continually unfolding food experience that supports your inner journey!